 What does all of this have to do with the adrenal glands and adrenal dysfunction?
 These tiny glands that sit on top of your kidneys have big responsibilities.
 And when they are working overtime all kinds of problems can result.

-Both high levels and low levels of cortisol can impede natural sleep patterns.
+Both high and low levels of cortisol can impede natural sleep patterns.
 Low levels can lead to a dip in glucose, which can send up an alarm telling your body it needs to refuel.
 This can lead to waking in the early morning hours, between 1 AM and 4 AM.

 Tips to Balance Adrenals and Get Some Sleep